afzalhussein/node-vs-springboot/README.md

 # node-vs-springboot
-Certainly!
 Both Node.js and Spring Boot are popular backend frameworks used for building server-side applications, but they have different characteristics and cater to different preferences.
 Here are the pros and cons of using Node.js and Spring Boot:

 ### Node.js: